 Most people teach their dog verbal commands and stop there.
 However, it would be best to consider going a step further and adding in hand signal when training your dog for various reasons.
 One of the biggest is that it may actually be easier for your dog to understand hand signals than your vocal instructions.

-Here you will learn some other benefits of dog training hand signals and ten of the best ones to teach.
+Here, I will go over the benefits of dog training hand signals and ten of the best ones to teach your pup.

 Why You Should Use Hand Signals To Train Your Pet

 There are numerous situations in which you would want to train your pooch using hand signals.
 For instance, if you are training a deaf dog, they won’t be able to hear your verbal commands.
 However, just like humans, dogs often start to lose their hearing as they age.
-But if you teach them hand signals early on, communicating with them will never be an issue.
+But if you teach them hand or visual signal early on, communicating with them will never be an issue.

 Suppose you want to enroll your dog in competitive obedience sports.
 In this case, you will have to train him with hand signals instead of by your voice.